julianidiart/notes/courses/fundamentals-of-frontend-architecture.md

   - Once modules are identified, the next step is dealing with shared functionality and dependencies during the implementation phase.
   - After identifying modules, they can be divided among developers for individual implementation, with communication between dependent modules being addressed later.

+### Useful Diagrams

+- **Diagrams** are essential for clarifying thoughts and communicating with the team during the design phase of software development.

+  1. **Flowcharts**

+  - Used to represent logic and workflows, flowcharts help break down complex conditions and scenarios, aiding in implementation.

+  2. **State diagrams**

+  - Especially useful when working with state management systems, state diagrams visually depict different states and transitions between them.

+  3. **Class diagrams**

+  - These diagrams show entities and their attributes, operations, and relationships, and are helpful even outside object-oriented programming (e.g., for representing models or types).

+  4. **Sequence diagrams**

+  - These are useful for illustrating the sequence of operations, particularly for asynchronous processes involving multiple actors or services.

+- **Short-lived nature**

+  - These diagrams are not meant for long-term documentation but serve as tools to quickly brainstorm, visualize, and iterate on design ideas.

+- **Communication aid**

+  - Diagrams act as a starting point for discussions with the team, helping identify potential issues or edge cases before implementation.

+- **Tools for diagramming**

+  - Maxi recommends using simple, low-effort tools like Mermaid, Scaledraw, or TLdraw for creating these diagrams quickly and efficiently.